|

 The application fee is non-refundable.
 Verify all details before payment.

-The AP LAWCET 2026 result is expected to be declared on May 18, 2026 in online mode on the official APSCHE portal.
+The AP LAWCET 2026 exam has been conducted.
+The result is expected to be declared on May 18, 2026, in online mode on the official APSCHE portal.

-Before the result, APSCHE will release a provisional answer key (expected May 7, 2026), allowing candidates to estimate their scores and raise objections.
+Before the result, APSCHE will release a Preliminary Answer Key on May 7, 2026, allowing candidates to estimate their scores and raise objections between May 7 and 9.
 The final result will be prepared based on the revised answer key.

 |